This post was updated on June 17, 2022.

 2. For customer support: Zendesk

-Let’s face it – making people happy can be hard.
-You don’t need to handle all of the manual work for handling customer requests.
+Let’s face it—making people happy can be challenging.
+You don’t need to handle all of the manual work customer requests require.
 A customer support tool like Zendesk completely changes how you run support in your company.

 Zendesk is a customer service platform designed to help businesses create customer relationships that are more meaningful, personal, and productive.
-Zendesk helps you deal with inbound ticket requests from any channel — including:
+Zendesk helps you deal with inbound ticket requests from any marketing channels—including:

 Zendesk makes it easy to respond to customers and helps you to create a stress-free customer experience.
 The features in the entire Zendesk Suite include (but not limited to):

 - Reports and analytics

 What does Zendesk cost?

 After that, Zendesk offers multiple pricing plans based on your desired features.
 For the entire Zendesk suite of tools, the price is $99 per agent/per month for Professional membership and $150 for an Enterprise membership per customer service specialist.
 Learn more about its pricing here and how to integrate with ActiveCampaign here.

 “Zendesk Support is extremely simple, flexible, affordable, and has a ton of add-ons.
 It can support our customers through multiple platforms, phone, email, social media, & both us and customers have unified records of all their support interactions with us no matter how they choose to contact.” –G2 review